 Under this roof, I will tell you about flowers, the stars, the night sky …

 In Berlin, there is a bottle.
 Its shape is peculiar, and resembles something between a clothes hanger and a pomegranate.
-It looks like it belongs in some sort of sanatorium rather than in someone’s flat, and as if its contents are waiting to be consumed, perhaps through injection or inhalation.
-There aren’t any holes or perforations: nothing can enter or exit the apparatus.
-Contained within it is not any balmy, Teutonic air, but the air of Iran, of Ahvaz, deemed to be among – if not the most – polluted in the world; and, suspended in that air is not only the ancient dust of Khuzestan and exhaust, but a million images, smells, and sounds of yesteryear and millennia past: it is the common thread linking mighty Elam, the armies of Darius the Great, d’Arcy, and mum’s cherished ice cream sandwiches.
+It looks like it belongs in some sort of sanatorium rather than someone’s flat, and as if its contents are waiting to be consumed, perhaps through injection or inhalation.
+There aren’t any holes or perforations; nothing can enter or exit the apparatus.
+Contained within it is not any balmy Teutonic air, but the air of Iran, of Ahvaz, deemed to be amongst the most polluted in the world; and, suspended in that air is not only the ancient dust of Khuzestan and exhaust, but also a million images, smells, and sounds of yesteryear and millennia past.
+It is the common thread linking mighty Elam, the armies of Darius the Great, d’Arcy, and Mum’s cherished ice cream sandwiches.
 As long as the delicate glass object isn’t smashed to bits, the prized air d’Ahvaz will remain pure and unsullied for centuries to come.
 Its proud owner can rest her head on her pillow and take refuge from the frosted streets of Berlin in the glowing warmth afforded by the bubbled breath of her homeland.

 I have grown up surrounded by bubbles, bottles, and other such receptacles.
-I have even lived in them myself; for these are amongst the many heirlooms bequeathed unto the Iranian people.
+I have even lived in them myself, for they are some of the many heirlooms that have been bequeathed unto the Iranian people.

 … But when all is said and done, we know that we will always slip through those cracks and slide between those fingers; we, Iranians, of the burnt generation and golden years, of the centuries of darkness and silence, of the wine-drenched tongues of bards

 They live in London, but they don’t.
 They live in Tehran, but they don’t.
-Where do grandma and grandpa really live?
-When they left their apartment on Vozara Street, grandpa wasn’t thinking about stuffing any air into bottles, or pickling any mementos; he didn’t need to.
-In London, their little flat would become a bottle itself, a living, breathing memento, a capsule of the life they’d left behind and by way of which they relived their memories and the senses: a work of escape artists par excellence.
+Where do Grandma and Grandpa really live?
+When they left their apartment on Vozara Street, Grandpa wasn’t thinking about stuffing any air into bottles, or pickling any mementos; he didn’t need to.
+In London, their little flat would become a bottle itself, a living, breathing memento, a capsule of the life they’d left behind and in which they would relive their memories: a work of escape artists par excellence.

 Needless to say, Khajeh Hafez of Shiraz was soon interred within the life-bestowing earth of Shiraz.
 He had his cake, and ate it, too.

-Tell me – without you, which stream shall quench the desire of parched lips?
+Tell me – without you, what stream shall quench the desire of parched lips?

-Without you, in which breeze shall I seek a refuge from my weariness?
+Without you, in what breeze shall I seek a refuge from my weariness?

 Once, a few years ago, a friend of mine invited me to his place in Rudehen, a small town on the outskirts of Tehran.
-I didn’t know what to think; as with Qeshm, the only thought that popped into my mind had to do with Rudehen’s obscure whereabouts and an expletive; I could have been on my way to Abarqu, for all I knew.
+I didn’t know what to think.
+As with Qeshm, the only thought that popped into my mind had to do with Rudehen’s obscure whereabouts and an expletive; I could have been on my way to Abarqu, for all I knew.
 So be it, I thought.
-If I was going to enjoy a day away from the hysteria of Tehran, it might as well be in the sticks.
+If I was going to enjoy a day away from the hysteria of Tehran, it might as well have been in the sticks.

 Cover image from Mahsa Alikhani’s Kate Moss Family series (detail; courtesy the artist and artclvb).